shekhargulati/52-technologies-in-2016/README.md

 23. **[Week 23: June 5, 2016](./23-android-part1)** [Building An Android Application To Track Missing Kids Part 1](./23-android-part1/README.md).
 I have not yet written this article.

+23. **[Week 24: June 12, 2016](./24-jekyll-to-wordpress)** [Moving back to WordPress from Jekyll](./24-jekyll-to-wordpress/README.md).
+In this blog, I will share my experience of running a Jekyll blog and then migrating it back to WordPress.

 -----------
 You can follow me on twitter at [https://twitter.com/shekhargulati](https://twitter.com/shekhargulati) or email me at <shekhargulati84@gmail.com>.
 Also, you can read my blogs at [http://shekhargulati.com/](http://shekhargulati.com/)